 Money-saving tip: Don’t input any dates to scan the best available times to go OR simply input ‘Netherlands’ instead of a specific airport – you may get a much cheaper flight!

-If you’re travelling long-term, Airbnb usually offers discounts for stays of a month or more – the discounts are not as significant as in Europe, but it’s still worth a shot!
+If you’re traveling long-term, VRBO usually offers discounts for stays of a month or more – the discounts are not as significant as in Europe, but it’s still worth a shot!

 If you’ve never used Airbnb before, you can get a discount by using my link below.

-For run-of-the-mill hotel stays, Booking.com usually offers the best deals.
+For run-of-the-mill hotel stays, Hotels.com usually offers the best deals.
 Also be sure to check out the Budget hotel chains, such as Motel 6, La Quinta, Super 8, and America’s Best Value Inn.
-Hostels are overpriced in the United States and the hostel culture prevalent in Europe is virtually nonexistent.
+Hostels can be overpriced in the United States and the hostel culture prevalent in Europe is virtually nonexistent.

 Particularly important in the more touristy cities (lookin’ at you, New York and LA) be aware of common scams that are geared toward the unsuspecting tourist.